 Other neurovascular devices are blood flow diverters, usually composed by a braided mesh of Nitinol wire and that are used to release blood pressure for the treatment of intracranial aneurysms.

-Sensofar Medical has adapted all the analysis capabilities of SensoINSPECT to be compatible with neurovascular devices, which have a low density of material when compared with other implantable devices.
+Sensofar Medical has adapted all the analysis capabilities of SensoINSPECT to be compatible with the measurement of neurovascular stents, this kind of devices have a low density of material when compared with other implantable devices.

 The same way that it happens with standard coronary devices, neurovascular devices are imaged by means of high-quality unrolled images.
 Simultaneous dimensional analysis and defect detection are applied on the acquired images to provide the operator with immediate results.